paddyzong/RAHomeTest/README.md

 - **Scalability with Kubernetes (EKS):** Deployed using Kubernetes (EKS) to manage containerized applications, ensuring scalability and high availability.
 - **Infrastructure as Code with Terraform and Terraform Cloud:** Utilizes Terraform for defining and provisioning infrastructure, while Terraform Cloud facilitates collaboration, state management, and automation.
 - **Content Delivery with CloudFront and S3:** Implements Amazon S3 for static asset storage and Amazon CloudFront for global content delivery, enhancing performance and reliability.
 - **Continuous Integration and Deployment with GitHub Actions:** Automates the building, testing, and deployment processes.
-GitHub Actions workflows build the frontend and push it to S3, while the backend is built and pushed to Amazon Elastic Container Registry (ECR).
+GitHub Actions workflows build the frontend and push it to S3, build the backend and push it to Amazon Elastic Container Registry (ECR), and perform static code analysis using **Pylint** to ensure code quality and adherence to best practices.

 - **Large File Uploads with TUS Protocol:** Supports resumable and reliable large file uploads using the TUS protocol, allowing users to upload big datasets seamlessly.
 - **User-Friendly Interface:** Provides an intuitive interface that allows users to upload datasets, view processed data, and interact with the application effortlessly.